Inorbit Mall

 Inorbit Mall is a subsidiary of K. Raheja Corporation which runs shopping malls in various parts of India.
 The first Inorbit Mall opened in 2004, in Malad, Mumbai.
 This is the fourth oldest shopping mall in Mumbai, from Infiniti Mall of Andheri, R Mall of Mulund, and Crossroads of South Mumbai.
-Inorbit Malls launched their second property in Vashi, Navi Mumbai, in October 2008; third in Cyberabad, Hyderabad in October 2009; fourth in Vadgaon Sheri, Pune in May 2011 which was closed down in November 2016; fifth in Whitefield, Bangalore on 15 September 2012 and sixth in Vadodara on 5 September 2013; seventh in Gokul Road, Hubli on 25 August 2025.
+Inorbit Malls launched their second property in Vashi, Navi Mumbai, in October 2008; third in Cyberabad, Hyderabad in October 2009; fourth in Vadgaon Sheri, Pune in May 2011 which was closed down in November 2016; fifth in Whitefield, Bangalore on 15 September 2012 which was closed down in 2021; sixth in Vadodara on 5 September 2013; seventh in Hubli on 25 August 2025, and eighth in Visakhapatnam on 27 March 2026.

+In 2026, Inorbit Malls acquired Prozone Group malls in Chhatrapati Sambhajinagar (Aurangabad) and Coimbatore.

 The company follows a lease-plus-revenue mode revenue model for all its properties.

 Inorbit Malad

 Inorbit Mall, Malad was the first shopping mall to open under the Inorbit umbrella.
 The mall was launched in 2004 in Malad, Mumbai.
 It is also the fourth oldest shopping mall in Mumbai.
 The mall has a gross leasable area of 500000 sqft.
 It was designed by architectural firm P.G.
 Patki and Associates and is counted among the better planned malls in the city.
 At the time, it claimed to be the biggest mall property in South East Asia, housing Mumbai's largest food court.
 In 2008, the mall was retrofitted for energy efficiency by Johnson Controls Inc under the Clinton Climate Initiative (CCI).
 The property was part of a civil suit, filed in 2008 by industrialist Nusli Wadia, owner of the land which was leased to K Raheja Corporation claiming damages for violation of the said lease.
 Wadia requested the court to direct the mall be demolished.
 In 2012, the Bombay High Court recommended that both parties appoint a third party valuer for the property and that the valuation be conducted every six months to calculate the 12% of the realisation figure that Wadia is entitled.